 Burke is one small town in Vermont’s wild Northeast Kingdom that knows how to play hard.
-On any given summer or fall day, you’ll see cars packed with mountain bikes, camping gear, and kayaks hustling along the dirt roads, bound for miles of singletrack riding, deep clear lakes, and Vermont’s newest state park.
+On any given summer or fall day, you’ll see cars packed with mountain bikes, camping gear, and kayaks hustling along the dirt roads, bound for miles of singletrack riding, deep clear lakes, and a new state park.
 If you’re feeling lost, just follow the bike rack in front of you.
-Home to the expanding Q Burke Resort where generations of ski racers including current World Cup slalom champ Mikaela Shiffrin, cut their teeth, Burke Mountain stands out in greeting.
+Home to the expanding Burke Resort where generations of ski racers including current World Cup slalom champ Mikaela Shiffrin, cut their teeth, Burke Mountain stands out in greeting.
 Neighboring hillsides yield views to Lake Willoughby and as far north as Jay Peak.
 While it’s just one corner of the Kingdom, Burke is a great starting point or destination for a weekend of adventure.

 Ride the Kingdom

 The Kingdom Trails, a system of more than 100 miles of singletrack and dirt trails criss-crossing open meadows, forests and hillsides, has put Burke on the map as a top destination for mountain biking in the United States.
 Since 1994, a volunteer staff has created and maintained a network of 70 trails, many of which remain open year-round to cross-country skiers, snow-shoers and fat-bikers, thanks to agreements with 50 private land owners.
 You’ll find everything from gentle, wide trails for beginners to tight and technical singletrack for experts.
 For the $15 cost of a day pass or a $75 year membership, you get access to all of it.
-Stop by the Welcome Center behind the Northeast Kingdom Country Store (also a good spot for a sandwich) for passes and parking, then dive into an expansive network of trails that stretches from the Summit of Q Burke to Darling Hill near Route 5.
+Stop by the Welcome Center behind the Northeast Kingdom Country Store (also a good spot for a sandwich) for passes and parking, then dive into an expansive network of trails that stretches from the Summit of Burke to Darling Hill near Route 5.

 “What’s great about the trail network is how family friendly it’s become,” says Kingdom Trails president Tim Tierney.
 “When you go out on the trails, you’re not just seeing groups of riders, you’re seeing whole families.”
 Families with younger riders can enjoy grassy fields on the Bemis trail (a novice green circle), while more advanced riders can test their skills on the slingshot-like double black diamond Sidewinder.